elixir-ecto/ecto/guides/Getting Started.md

 ## Updating records

-Updating records in Ecto requires us to first fetch a record from the database, then create a changeset from that record and the changes we want to make to that record, and then to call the `Ecto.Repo.update` function.
+Updating records in Ecto requires us to first fetch a record from the database.
+We then create a changeset from that record and the changes we want to make to that record, and then call the `Ecto.Repo.update` function.

 Let's fetch the first person from our database and change their age.
 First, we'll fetch the person: